 Many of us consume more salty or high fat foods than our bodies need.
 The taste of salt added to food and the richness of high fat dishes are undoubtedly appealing.
 Scientific research, however, has suggested a link between diets high in fat and sodium and health risks such as coronary heart disease, diabetes and hypertension.

 Monosodium glutamate (MSG) can be very useful here.
-MSG contains only one-third of the amount of sodium in table salt, and it is used at far lower levels.
+MSG has two-thirds less sodium than table salt, and it is used at far lower levels.
 Using a small amount of monosodium glutamate in a low sodium product can make it taste as good as its high salt counterpart.

 Research has shown that people who need to reduce sodium find foods with low levels of salt much more acceptable when a small amount of monosodium glutamate is added.